 Ingredient insights and substitutions

 - Coconut sugar or brown sugar is used to sweeten these cookies.
 Coconut sugar is made from the sap of coconut palm trees.
 It is still going to respond to your blood sugar levels like white sugar does, however, it does have a little more minerals intact than white sugar.
+I personally think the coconut sugar makes the flavor robust and deep, and incredible.

 - Vanilla increases the flavor of these cookies.
 If you do a lot of baking, it is cost-effective to make your own - here's my vanilla recipe.